Certification Policies and FAQ

 - Linux Server Terminal (right) – panel that displays the terminal of a Linux server (right)

-Candidates will need to perform the list of Exam items by executing command-line tasks on the Linux server terminal.
+Candidates will need to perform the list of Exam objectives by executing command-line tasks on the Linux server terminal.
 Proctors will be able to see the Candidate's desktop and view the Candidate through the webcam.

 The following instructions are provided for the Linux server terminal: